Spectrum1D

 suppress_conversionbool

-Set to true if updating the unit without converting data values.
+Set to True if updating the flux unit without converting data values.
+This is ignored for uncertainty component.

 Returns: